openandclose/tosixinch/docs/topics.rst

 The specification (return codes etc.) is the same as precmds and postcmds.

-In this context, there are ``rsrc`` specific configurations, in addition to the general configuration.
+In this context, there are ``rsrc`` specific configurations, in addition to application level configuration.
 So you can use ``site`` variable, in addition to ``conf``:

 If a word in the statement begins with ``'site.'``,